icopy-site/awesome/docs/awesome/awesome-dotnet.md

 ## PDF

+* [Cloudmersive PDF](https://cloudmersive.com/pdf-api) - Cloudmersive PDF is a native .NET Framework and .NET Core NuGet library and API service that can create, modify, encrypt or convert PDF documents at high scale and fidelity; and is free to use with no expiration **[Free]**
 * [ITextSharp](https://github.com/itext/itextsharp) - iText is a PDF library that allows you to CREATE, ADAPT, INSPECT and MAINTAIN documents in the Portable Document Format (PDF)**[$]****[Free for OSS]**
 * [PdfiumViewer](https://github.com/pvginkel/PdfiumViewer) - PdfiumViewer is a PDF viewer based on the PDFium project.
 * [WkhtmlToPdf](https://github.com/codaxy/wkhtmltopdf) - C# wrapper around wkhtmltopdf console utility.
 Allow to generate preety PDF using HTML and CSS.